FedDebug: Systematic Debugging for Federated Learning Applications: Introduction

-{\bf Challenges.} FL poses two fundamental challenges when designing a debugging technique.
-First, in FL deployments, train and test data are kept private and strictly reside with clients.
-Access to such data could allow developers to evaluate individual clients' models sent to the aggregator and identify the lowest performing model as the culprit, similar to traditional ML model testing.
-Neither test data nor labels are available to an FL application developer and, therefore, existing ML debugging approaches~\cite{pei2017deepxplore, xie2019diffchaser, guo2018dlfuzz, tian2018deeptest, zhang2018deeproad, xie2019deephunter, sun2019deepconcolic, odena2019tensorfuzz, braiek2019deepevolution, wardat2021deeplocalize, usman2021neurospf} are also inapplicable.
+{\textit{\textbf{Challenges.}}} FL poses two fundamental challenges when designing a debugging technique.
+First, in FL deployments, training and testing data are kept private and strictly reside with clients.
+Access to such data could allow developers to evaluate individual clients' models sent to the aggregator and identify the lowest-performing model as the culprit, similar to traditional ML model testing.
+Neither test data nor labels are available to an FL application developer and, therefore, existing ML debugging approaches~\cite{pei2017deepxplore, odena2019tensorfuzz, wardat2021deeplocalize} are inapplicable.

 Second, due to the unpredictability of clients' participation in a round and the ephemeral nature of their contributions in the global model, reproducing a fault (\ie faulty client) and then debugging it is not feasible.
-Traditional breakpoint debugging will pause the entire training process in FL across all clients, causing severe side-effects such as data loss as clients may not have persistent storage to store data.
-Live postmortem or trial-error debugging may lead to a new set of clients for each round, based on client availability and quorum, thus making debugging even more ineffective.
+Traditional breakpoint debugging will pause the entire training process in FL across all clients, causing severe side effects such as data loss as clients may not have persistent storage to store data.
+Live postmortem or trial-error debugging may lead to a new set of clients for each round based on client availability and quorum, thus making debugging even more ineffective.
 Considering the above limitations and challenges, we must design a debugging approach that does not rely on clients' data, can debug a live FL application without any interference, and can localize a faulty client precisely.